futuretap/InAppSettingsKit/README.md

     - (void)settingsViewController:(IASKAppSettingsViewController*)sender buttonTappedForKey:(NSString*)key:

 The sender is always an instance of `IASKAppSettingsViewController`, a `UIViewController` subclass.
-So you can access its view property (might be handy to display an action sheet) or push another view controller`.
+So you can access its view property (might be handy to display an action sheet) or push another view controller.
 The key corresponds to the `Key` attribute in the Settings plist (useful if you wanna call the same method for different keys).
 See the sample app for details.

 FooterText
 ----------